Partnerships Enabling Middle Mile

 Who is eligible to apply?

-Late this year, the MCA will issue a request for proposals from public and private owners and operators of middle-mile and last-mile infrastructure to leverage these resources.
+In August 2023, MCA will begin accepting proposals from public and private owners and operators of middle-mile and last-mile infrastructure to leverage these resources.

 Criteria & Priorities